taro03/p3_catalog/README.md

 ### Usage
-1.Initialize the Vagrant vm via `vagrant up`, which should set up on `localhost:5000`.
+1.Initialize the Vagrant vm via `vagrant up`, which should set up on `localhost:5000`

-2.Connect to the virtual machine: `vagrant ssh`.
+2.Connect to the virtual machine: `vagrant ssh`

-3.Navigate to the catalog directory: `cd /vagrant/p3_catalog` 4.Setup the databse and add fake data the the database
+3.Navigate to the catalog directory: `cd /vagrant/p3_catalog`

+4.Setup the databse and add fake data the the database
 ```bash
 [yourmachine@p3_catalog] python database_setup.py